 Companies are beginning to take advantage of this trend in the use of smartphones, using them to secure their spaces (from their businesses to their homes) through mobile credentials for their access control systems, replacing old credentials such as keys, codes or access by cards with electronic key fobs integrated into their smartphones, tablets or even smartwatches.

 Access control via smartphone provides numerous advantages and high levels of security, since it works through complex communication encryption algorithms and is non-transferable.
 Would you leave your mobile phone with your boss or a colleague?
-That's why NÜO's access control systems incorporate the latest in NFC technology and communication capabilities, allowing you to gain access through smartphones with both iOS or Android operating systems.
+That's why NÜO's access control using mobile phone incorporate the latest in NFC technology and communication capabilities, allowing you to gain access through smartphones with both iOS or Android operating systems.
 In addition, our readers are multi-technology, in other words, they work simultaneously with mobile phones, with MIFARE Plus® high-security proximity cards and with biometric technology through fingerprints.
 100% secure systems thanks to all the advantages that we'll take a closer look at below.

-Advantages of access control via mobile device
+Advantages of access control using access control using mobile phone

 Higher level of security